pruittl/CS362-004-S2018/projects/pruittl/README.md

-This is my Random Testing Quiz submission!
+This is my Random Testing submission!